Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics

 In \cite{krishnapriyan2021characterizing}, the authors implemented a sequential training approach, dividing the input domain into subdomains and using predictions from one as initial conditions for the next.
 Conversely, researchers in \cite{MATTEY2022114474} leverage predictions from all prior subdomains to enable a single global approximation network.
 A different approach is presented in \cite{CiCP-29-930, baty2023solving} where the authors introduce a progressive learning approach with residual points drawn uniformly from a dynamically expanding subdomain, starting from a single point and growing to cover the desired domain.
 This way, the training process starts by solving the ODEs at earlier in time before moving to what happens later.
 This technique respects the time causality essential for accurately predicting dynamical systems' evolution.
 The authors in \cite{Wang2022RespectingCI} also emphasize time causality by weighting the residuals to prioritize earlier time points.

-We build on the methods presented in \cite{CiCP-29-930, baty2023solving} but crucially add two new steps: one for initial data fitting to improve model initialization (like \cite{10.1371/journal.pcbi.1007575, Daryakenari2024}) and include a final step which tunes across the entire domain.
+We build on the methods presented in \cite{CiCP-29-930, baty2023solving} but crucially add two new steps: one for initial data fitting to improve model initialization (such as \cite{10.1371/journal.pcbi.1007575, Daryakenari2024}) and include a final step which tunes across the entire domain.